frillip/gps-vfd-desk-clock/README.md

 ## Microcontroller

 A dsPIC33EP256GP504 runs the show with 4x input capture modules, 3x output compare modules, an I2C peripheral, an SPI peripheral and 2 UARTs.
 This is run off a relatively cheap 40MHz osciillator, but could be easily swapped out for something fancier like an OCXO or TCXO, but for the purposes of this project we can use GPS to more accurately characterise our frequency source.
+The flash program memory is also used to store some user preferences.

 ## ESP32

 An ESP32 allows us to connect to the internet to obtain time from NTP servers.
 It is connected to the PIC via UART for data transfer, and also has access to the PPS signals from both the PIC OC module and GNSS module (if populated).
 It is also connected to the I2C bus (though I2C is not enabled in software), the GNSS UART via unpopulated solder jumpers, and some other IO.
 There is also a PPS signal from the ESP module to the PIC for sub-second accuracy.
 Typical achievable accuracy for NTP mode is within ~20ms of UTC.
 A programming and communication interface is provided on UART0 by a CP2102N USB to UART bridge.
-As the ESP32 is NRND, the next revision will swap the ESP32 module for an ESP32-S3 which supports USB direct and I can remove the CP2102N from the board.
+As the ESP32 is NRND, the next revision will swap the ESP32 module for an ESP32-S3 or ESP32-C6 which supports USB directly and I can remove the CP2102N from the board.

 ## GNSS